StreamBit/FOSS-Astro-Heater/README.md

 To change the target temp, press the lockout button again to toggle the lock.

+### Webpage
+While powered on and connected to WiFi, the heater will output a webpage at the IP address displayed during startup.
+Navigate to this address using another device to view current/target temperature, set a new target temp (while the device is locked), and view a 6hr temp graph.

+*Note*: Don't forget to set your SSID and Password in the firmware *before* flashing to your ESP32.

 ## FAQ

 <details>
   <summary><strong>Really? $300 for a Proprietary Dew Heater??</strong></summary>
-  <p>Ok, maybe I fudged a bit there — but at the time of writing the <em>Pegasus DewMaster 2</em> is $279 below VAT and Shipping costs, and that's before buying the actual heating bands as well.
+  <p>Ok, maybe I fudged a bit there — but at the time of writing the <em>Pegasus DewMaster 2</em> is $279 before VAT and Shipping costs, and that's also before buying the actual heating bands as well.

   Now, this current setup doesn't do <em>quite</em> as much as the <em>DewMaster</em>, but it is a <strong>whole</strong> lot cheaper.
 I built my personal setup for ~$50, and you could do it cheaper if you got better deals or already had some of the parts.